 A reference to a published or unpublished source e.g. book, journal article, thesis.

 A method of finding more useful resources.
-It involves looking at the reference list of one useful article to obtain more useful references in the same subject area.
+It involves looking at the reference list of one useful article to obtain more useful references in the same subject area, and also at the articles that have cited the original article.

 A scholarly database that includes the bibliographies of its content so they can be used to search for publications that cite a known author or work.
 Citation databases, or indexes, can also be used to find more information on a topic.
 Examples include Web of Science and Scopus.